 - Pre-Registration - This will redirect you to MOSIP's Pre-registration page.

 - Admin - This will redirect you to MOSIP's admin page.

 - Registration Client Zip - Clicking this will download the source code of the registration client (https://sandbox.philsys.gov.ph/registration-client/1.1.2/reg-client.zip).

 - Keycloak - This will redirect you to https://sandbox.philsys.gov.ph/keycloak/auth/.

 - ActiveMQ - This will redirect you to https://sandbox.philsys.gov.ph/activemq/admin/

 - Minio - This will redirect you to https://sandbox.philsys.gov.ph/minio/

 - Grafana and Kibana

-The PhilSys' MOSIP admin page is publicly accessible - you don't need a credential to authenticate and access it.
+Clicking the "Admin" hyperlink under the MOSIP Modules will lead us to PhilSys' MOSIP admin page which is publicly accessible.
+You don't need a credential to authenticate and access it.
 The good thing is it doesn't contain any information.

 Kibana is an open-source data visualization and exploration tool used for log and time-series analytics, application monitoring, and operational intelligence use cases.